geez0219/website-ng/src/assets/branches/r1.0/example/style_transfer/fst.md

         return loss
 ```

-We now define the network object
+We now define the `Network` object:

 ```python